Niffilum/PKMN-SV-Egg-collector/README.md

 PLEASE DON'T FORGET TO SCAN IT w/ antivirus always for precaution.

-plss dm/ping me at Niffy#4428 if you find a bug/error... so I can fix it
+As I am doing this project alone, please dm/ping me at Niffy#4428 if you find a bug/error... so I can fix it

  if you have a video of said error even better